Zaphod's Guide to Safely Consuming PGGB Plus

 PGGB-EQ

 PGGB supports EQ.
-You can access EQ configuration through the ‘PGGB-EQ’ tab.
+You can access EQ configuration through the 'EQ’ tab on the right side once ou are on Configure tab.
 The interface is quite simple.
-You can import both convolution EQ filters (.wav) or parametric EQ filters (.txt)
+You can import convolution EQ filters (.wav) or you can import parametric EQ filters (.txt) directly.

 Bring your own EQ